golemfactory/golem-architecture/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md

 1. Verify that the signing certificate contained in `signature.signer` is allowed to sign certificates (it's `keyUsage` property is either set to the string `all` or the list contains `signCertificate`).
 2. Create a binary representation of the `certificate` property by serializing the content via the above mentioned `JSON Canonicalization Scheme`.
-3. Feed the binary data created in step 1. into the hashing algorithm defined in the `signature.algorithm.hash` property of the certificate to obtain the fingerprint of the certificate.
-4. Decrypt the signature stored in `signature.value` using the public key of the signer (the `certificate.publicKey` property of the signing certificate) and the encryption algorithm defined in `signature.algorithm.encryption`.
-The result of this step will be the signed fingerprint.
+3. Using the signature algorithm matching the one used for creating the signature (`signature.algorithm.hash` and `signature.algorithm.encryption`) and the signer's public key (the `certificate.publicKey` property of the signing certificate), verify that the signature is valid for the binary data obtained in step 2.
-5. Verify that the fingerprint obtained in step 2. and step 3. are the same.

 ### Verifying a certificate chain